MicrosoftDocs/memdocs/memdocs/intune/fundamentals/filters.md

 ---
 # required metadata

-title: Create assignment filters in Microsoft Intune - Azure | Microsoft Docs
+title: Create filters in Microsoft Intune - Azure | Microsoft Docs
 description: Learn more about policy assignment filters, and see the steps to create, update, or delete a filter in Microsoft Endpoint Manager and Microsoft Intune.
 keywords:
 author: MandiOhlinger